 How to configure a TL-WR340GD or TL-WR-642G or or TL-WR720N or TL-WR1043ND (the D stands for Detachable antenna) wireless router (manufactured by TP-LINK) to become a secondary wireless WiFi Access Point.
 You can do similar configuration with Linksys WRT54G that has DD-WRT firmware.
 Other brands of wireless routers can be similarly configured to become a Wireless Access Point.

 Typically if you have a wireless router in the home or office (just behind a cabled modem or DSL modem, see this diagram), the wireless router should be configured as a router (factory default configuration).
 However, you may want to add another wireless device to expand or improve your WiFi wireless coverage (see this diagram), it is sometimes better to configure the secondary wireless device as an "Access Point" instead of a "router behind a router".
 Reason: all your internal computers and peripherals (e.g. network printers, network share drivers, etc) are now on the same IP network (geeks terminology: "they are on the same subnet") so they can share resources and communicate with each other as if they were connected directly by CAT-5 wiring on the same hub/switches.

 Why not use the "wireless bridge mode"

-Because the bridge mode available in TP-LINK can only support WEP encryption.
+Because the bridge mode available in early generation TP-LINK can only support WEP encryption.
 The master encryption key in WEP can be recovered easily using well known BackTrack hacking software.
 With this article, you can configure your wireless AP to use the safer WPA2 encryption.
 You also get much better over-the-air data throughput using AP in stead of using bridge mode.

 - A CAT-5 cable run connecting the primary and secondary AP, see this diagram.